A Man Called Sledge

-A Man Called Sledge is a 1970 Italian Spaghetti Western film starring James Garner in an extremely offbeat role as a grimly evil thief, and featuring Dennis Weaver, Claude Akins and Wayde Preston.
+A Man Called Sledge is a 1970 Italian Spaghetti Western film starring James Garner in an extremely offbeat role as a grimly hardened thief, and featuring Dennis Weaver, Claude Akins and Wayde Preston.
 The film was written by Vic Morrow and Frank Kowalski, and directed by Morrow in Techniscope.

 Garner wrote in his memoirs that this movie was "one of the few times I've played a heavy and one of the last.
 I wish I could remember why I let Dino de Laurentiis talk me into this turkey.
-The poster says "Not suitable for children."
-It should say "not suitable for consumption."
+The poster says 'Not suitable for children.'
+It should say 'not suitable for consumption.'"

 Plot

-Luther Sledge (Garner), a wanted outlaw, is visiting his prostitute girlfriend, Ria (Antonelli), when one of his gang is shot over a poker game.
-Sledge kills the murderers, and is recognized by an old man (Marley), who follows him.
+Luther Sledge, a wanted outlaw, is visiting his prostitute girlfriend, Ria, when one of his gang is shot over a poker game.
+Sledge kills the murderers, and is recognized by an old man, who follows him.
 Sledge waylays the old man, who then relates a tale of a periodic gold shipment that is heavily guarded by forty riders, but stops at a prison where the old man was incarcerated for years.

 Sledge assembles his regular gang (including Joyce, Bice, Gutherie, Beetle, Kehoe and Hooker), they investigate the story, and equip themselves for the endeavor.
-The local sheriff (Preston) recognizes the old man from the prison, causing a shootout, and Sledge and his gang flee.
+The local sheriff recognizes the old man from the prison, causing a shootout, and Sledge and his gang flee.

 The gang begins observing the gold guards and testing their defenses.
 Seeing how difficult it is to approach, the gang decides to get into the prison, turn the prisoners loose, and steal the gold in the ensuing havoc.
-Sledge is taken to the prison by Ward (Weaver), who poses as a US Marshal needing to lock up his prisoner for the night.
-The warden (Garrone) is reluctant to incarcerate Sledge because he thinks it is the sheriff's business, but the sheriff arrives and attacks Sledge for killing a deputy earlier, convincing the warden to allow them to stay in a cell for the night.
+Sledge is taken to the prison by Ward, who poses as a US Marshal needing to lock up his prisoner for the night.
+The warden is reluctant to incarcerate Sledge because he thinks it is the sheriff's business, but the sheriff arrives and attacks Sledge for killing a deputy earlier, convincing the warden to allow them to stay in a cell for the night.
 Later, Sledge, Ward, and nearby prisoners overpower the warden, killing him in the process.
 Taking his keys, they free the remaining prisoners, who begin to take over the rest of the prison.
 Sledge's gang dynamites the prison gate, creating enough noise to be heard in town, and the gold guards head to the prison.

 The gold is held in a safe in a cell, but only the warden knew the combination.
 Sledge locks the old man up in his former cell, adjoining the cell with the safe, which he heard being opened for years.
-By sound, the old man guides Bice (Corazzari) through opening the safe.
+By sound, the old man guides Bice through opening the safe.
 The gold guards arrive and encounter armed, rioting prisoners and Sledge's gang.
 Ward is killed in the battle with the gold guards.
 The sheriff arrives again, and is killed in a running, horseback rifle-fight with Sledge.